Welcome to the 2024 Eco Awards sponsored by

 Showcase your school!

-We are celebrating all of our fantastic Eco Charter schools!
-Below highlights all of the fantastic work everyone has been up to.
+We are celebrating all of our fantastic Climate Education schools!
+Below highlights all of the hard work everyone has been up to.
 We are so proud of each and every one of you.
 Together we will build a greener future.

 St John Fisher Secondary: Recycling Ambassadors